Man Utd transfer news: Chris Smalling set to complete Roma move as Ole Gunnar Solskjaer confirms loan deal | Goal.com

 He denied, however, that Marcos Rojo would also be sold despite the Argentine being behind the likes of Maguire, Victor Lindelof and Eric Bailly in the fight for a place at the heart of United's defence.

-"I can see maybe Matteo (leaving), there’s been some interest in Italy.
+"I can see maybe Matteo (leaving), there’s been some interest in Italy," said Solskjaer.

 "Marcos is staying definitely.
 We're a squad now that is less in numbers but still big enough and strong enough to have coverage in all positions."